chielorenz/outclass/README.md

 // tracking-wide
 ```

-Applied classes are queued up and evaluated after the "patched" object one:
+Applied classes are queued up and evaluated after the classes of the main object:

 ```ts
 out.apply(out.remove("m-2")).add("self-end m-2").parse();
 // self-end
 ```

-Composability is not limited to one-level deep:
+Composability is not limited to one level of depth:

 ```ts
 out.apply(out.apply(out.add("flex"))).parse();
 // flex
 ```

-### Action map
+### Actions map

 To apply multiple actions in a single method call you can use the `with` method.
-It takes an "action map" which is an object that contains multiple actions:
+It takes an "actions map" which is an object that contains multiple actions:

 ```ts
 out